silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Field_types/02_DateField.md

 ## Custom Date Format

 A custom date format for a [api:DateField] can be provided through `setDateFormat`.
+This is only necessary if you want to opt-out of the built-in browser localisation via `type=date`.

 	:::php
-	// will display a date in the following format: 31-06-2012 DateField::create('MyDate')->setDateFormat('dd-MM-yyyy');
+	// will display a date in the following format: 31/06/2012 DateField::create('MyDate')
+	    ->setHTML5(false)
+	    ->setDateFormat('dd/MM/yyyy');

 <div class="info" markdown="1">
 The formats are based on [ICU format](http://www.icu-project.org/apiref/icu4c/classSimpleDateFormat.html#details).